 Note: The Remix OS has discontinued Android OS for PC and now getting no more updates.
 The developers have abandoned it to work on some other enterprise project, however, it is still available on the website to download.

 It was one of the best Android OS and if someone wants to experience it then he/she can.
 It is available for personal computers with x86 and ARM architectures.
 It allowed PC users to run Android mobile apps on any compatible Intel-based PC.
 The Remix OS is based on Android-x86 and available to free download, it supports 32-bit & 64-bit systems and UEFI boot.
-The system requirements of Remix OS is 2 GHz dual-core processor(at least), 2 GB system memory and minimum 8 GB of free hard drive space.
+The system requirements of Remix OS is a 2 GHz dual-core processor(at least), 2 GB system memory, and a minimum of 8 GB of free hard drive space.
 The last update of this Android OS for PC was based on Android Marshmallow.

 Few other options to run Android on PC.

 Maru introduced a different approach to run Android on PC.
-It is available for some selected smartphones as firmware that once installed on the smartphone; it can be used as both smartphone and when connects to PC gives a complete desktop experience.
+It is available for some selected smartphones as firmware that once installed on the smartphone; it can be used as both smartphones and when connects to PC gives a complete desktop experience.
 Your phone runs independently of your desktop so you can take a call and work on your big screen at the same time.
 Just like the Samsung DeX.

 You can read more about on their official website.

-This is a not an Android OS as mentioned above but an approach to run the Android applications on the Linux desktops in the easiest form.
+This is not an Android OS as mentioned above but an approach to run the Android applications on the Linux desktops in the easiest form.
 It’s a Linux base that we can nest inside our session.
 OpenGL and graphics are all rendered on the host ensuring fast performance.
 Shashlik provides an incredibly stripped-down Android base which boots directly into the loaded app, but with a running activity manager and daemons so that intents still work correctly.

 Furthermore, you can see the best available emulators to run the Android on PC not natively but virtually: 10 Best Android Emulators For Windows 10 and Mac PC